GNAR1ZARD/gnar_blog/_posts/2024-04-18-nmap-writeup.md

 ## Nmap Switches

-Nmap is a powerful network scanning tool that uses various switches to customize its behavior.
+Nmap is a powerful network scanning tool that uses various switches (options) to customize its behavior.
 Below are some commonly used switches and their functionalities:

 #### Switch Descriptions

+- **-A**:
+  - Activates comprehensive scanning features including OS detection (-O), version detection (-sV), script scanning, and traceroute, providing in-depth analysis of the target.

+- **-F**:
+  - Performs a fast scan by scanning the top 100 most common ports instead of the default top 1000 ports, significantly reducing scan time while still targeting commonly used ports.

+- **-oA**:
+  - Saves scan results in all major output formats (normal, XML, and grepable) at once, providing a comprehensive set of files for analysis and reporting.

+- **-oG**:
+  - Saves results in a "grepable" format, useful for easy parsing and analysis via text processing tools.

+- **-oN**:
+  - Saves scan results in a normal, human-readable format.

+- **-p**:
+  - Directs Nmap to scan specific ports or ranges of ports, allowing targeted scanning based on input format (e.g., -p 1-1000 for a range or -p 80,443,8080 for specific ports).

 - **-Pn**:
   - Skips the host discovery phase, assuming the target is online.
 Useful for targets that don't respond to ping requests, avoiding unnecessary preliminary checks.

+- **-sC**:
+  - Runs a set of default Nmap Scripting Engine (NSE) scripts, which are designed to provide additional information about the target, often focusing on services associated with the open ports detected during the scan.

+- **-T**:
+  - Specifies timing template (from 0 for "paranoid" to 5 for "insane"), controlling speed and stealth of the scan by adjusting how aggressively packets are sent.

 - **-v**:
   - Increases verbosity level of Nmap's output to provide more detailed information about the scanning process.